The High Tech Center (HTC) located in SSC-250 offers adaptive computer hardware and

 appropriate course placement.

-If the semester is already in progress, obtain an add card to be signed by the HTC
+If the term is already in progress, obtain an add card to be signed by the HTC instructor.

-instructor.
-Then take your add card and fees to the Admissions and Records Office
+Then take your add card and fees to the Admissions and Records Office for processing.

 Special class repeatability